haykodarb/haykodarb/README.md

 But if you want to contact me for questions or inquires about literally anything you can always bother me at haykodarb@gmail.com

-If you're an employer, please don't go to my Twitter account :)

 **When?**

 Is this format still working?
 Ah, well, regardless, every other day mostly.